kdp-99114/Fullstack-Practical/README.md

 Practical-5 : A Web-Page showing the use of Image-Map in the Web Application

 Practical-6: Create a Card Layout using CSS layout properties

+Practical-7: Create a Web Page Layout using div tags